Lang Lang: Books

 Lang's autobiography, Journey of a Thousand Miles, published by Random House in 8 languages, was released in the summer of 2008.
 Delacorte Press also released a version of the autobiography specifically for younger readers, entitled Playing with Flying Keys.

 Awards and outreach

-Lang Lang has received many awards and made many television appearances.
-His DG recording of Beethoven Piano Concertos Nos.
+Lang has received many awards and made many television appearances.
+His Deutsche Grammophon recording of Beethoven Piano Concertos Nos.
 1 and 4 with Christoph Eschenbach was nominated for a Grammy Award during the year of its release.

 He appeared in Time magazine's 2009 list of the 100 Most Influential People in the World, and in Gramophone magazine's Hall of Fame in 2012.
 In 2008, the Recording Academy named him their Cultural Ambassador to China.
 More recently, Lang has been chosen as an official worldwide ambassador to the 2010 Shanghai Expo.
 Lang was appointed by the United Nations' Children's Fund (UNICEF) as an International Goodwill Ambassador in 2004.
 The Chinese government selected him as a vice-president of the All-China Youth Federation.